 We see the site becoming an international centre for ‘art-making’ and an inspirational home for the local arts community, attracting artists and visitors from around the world and acting as a springboard for Jersey talent.
-From out new base, we will continue to support local artists, helping develop their careers, and promoting their work to Jersey and international audiences.
+From our new base, we will continue to support local artists, helping develop their careers, and promoting their work to Jersey and international audiences.

-As an arts organisation we are behind some of the Island’s biggest community art projects including the Paper Talks exhibition and recently launched Skipton School Mural Project.
+As an organisation we are behind some of the Island’s biggest community art projects including the Paper Talks exhibition and recently launched Skipton School Mural Project.
 Our relocation to such a unique location will enable them to continue to develop exciting new projects and offer a platform from which we can have an even greater impact on Islanders’ lives through community engagement targeting Jersey’s most deserving and in need.